smoke photography feature image

 If you want to keep your smoke bomb in place during the picture, move it about gently to generate various trails rather than shaking it in one spot.
 Make your model walk about the area with the smoke bomb before settling into position to ensure better coverage.
 If you’re shooting with a tripod, you may either run the fan yourself or give the task to a friend or assistant.

-04. Some Inspirations For Smoke Bombs Photography
+04. Some Inspirations for Smoke Bombs Photography

 500px is one of the best places to browse for smoke bomb images, and it has a large collection of them.
 When you’re putting up your session, have a look around to see how other photographers have used this technique.